AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/single-sign-on/configure-workfront-saml-2.md

 1. In the **Type** drop-down list, click **SAML 2.0.**

-1. Near the top of the options that appear, click **Download SAML 2.0 Metadata**, then save the file to a temporary location on your computer.
+1. Near the top of the options that appear, click **Download SAML 2.0 Metadata** to download the file on your computer.

    Your SAML 2.0 Identity Provider requires an XML file with information generated in your Workfront instance.
 After the file is downloaded, you need to go to your SAML 2.0 Identity Provider server and upload the Workfront SAML 2.0 Metadata XML file there.